Novel microsensing platform for remote patient monitoring

 Technology Overview

-Our microstimulators are powered by an external system using an innovative wireless power transfer method that uses the human body as an electrical conductor of innocuous high frequency currents.
+Our microstimulators are powered by an external system using an innovative wireless power transfer method that uses the human body as an electrical conductor of innocuous high-frequency currents.

 While developing the microstimulators, we realized that this technology could also be used to create minimally invasive implants capable of sensing relevant biomedical parameters for remote patient monitoring (RPM).
+Our technology has the potential to revolutionize RPM, as it allows us to:

 Focus on Chronic Heart Failure

+After analyzing several opportunities, we decided to focus the applicability of our sensing platform to chronic heart failure (HF) monitoring.
 Chronic HF is a long-term, persistent condition in which the heart is not able to efficiently pump blood to the body, causing symptoms such as limited physical activity and swelling.

 With time, the patient decompensates, leading to repeated costly hospitalizations with an annual cost of care of US$30,000 per patient in the US, and a 5-year mortality rate of 50%.